albertovpd/ml_notes_and_comparison_betwen_python-bigquery-automl/src/regression_bigquery_real_case.md

         FROM
         `projectid.dataset.tabletoplaywith`

-- In theory, we could use dnn_regressor and boosted_tree_regressor, but Google changed things and they're not available anymore.
-We'll need to use tensorflow statements
+- In theory, we could use dnn_regressor and boosted_tree_regressor.
+It looks like Google changed its procedures and we will need to check tensorflow statements for other algorithms.

 ## Evaluate the model

 With this we have all metrics.
-For some reason what google people wants is to minimize the mean_absolute_error. they don't give shit abour r2_score
+For some reason what Google tutorials recommend is to minimize the mean_absolute_error.
+They do not mention r2_score.

         SELECT